 Instead, tell them your qualifications & why you deserve that job.
 Take time to be creative and be as crisp and quick as possible.

-Few bonus tips (welp, we loving giving those!)
+Few Bonus tips for getting an interview (welp, we loving giving those!)

 Try to match your resume title to the job title you are applying to for search optimization.